China sanctions 2 US citizens for action against Tibet - ExBulletin

 Any assets they had in China would be frozen and they would be banned from contact with people or organizations in China.

-The notice said the measures were in response to US sanctions against two Chinese citizens under the guise of human rights issue in Tibet.
+The notice said the measures were in response to US sanctions against two Chinese citizens “under the guise of the ‘human rights in Tibet’ issue.”
 Neither could be immediately reached for comment.

 On December 9, the United States imposed sanctions on Wu Yingjie, Tibet’s top official from 2016 to 2021, and Zhang Hongbo, the region’s police chief since 2018.

-An accompanying Treasury Department notice said that Wu was responsible for policies of stability in Tibet whose implementation involved serious human rights abuses, including extrajudicial executions, physical violence, arbitrary arrests and mass detentions.
+An accompanying notice from the Treasury Department said that Wu was responsible for “stability policies” in Tibet whose implementation involved “serious human rights violations, including extrajudicial executions, physical violence, arbitrary arrests and mass detentions.

-He said that during Zhang’s tenure, the police had engaged in serious human rights abuses, including torture, physical abuse and killings of prisoners, including those arrested on religious and religious grounds. policies. »
+He said that during Zhang’s tenure, the police engaged in serious human rights abuses, including “torture, physical abuse and killing of prisoners, including those arrested on religious and religious grounds. policies”.

 The Chinese announcement gave no specific charges against Stein and Yu.

-Stein has served as Deputy Director of Staff on the Congressional Executive Committee on China since 2021 and previously served as Senior Advisor to Under Secretary of State for Civil Security, Democracy, and Human Rights Sarah Sewall, including as responsible for Tibetan issues.
+Stein has served as Deputy Director of Staff on the Congressional Executive Committee on China since 2021 and previously served as Senior Advisor to Under Secretary of State for Civil Security, Democracy, and Human Rights Sarah Sewall, including as a staff officer on Tibetan issues.
 Previously, he was director of government relations with the watchdog group International Campaign for Tibet.

-Chinese-born Yu is a top scholar who taught at the United States Naval Academy and a notorious critic of Chinese Communist Party leader Xi Jinping’s regime.
-He served as a key adviser for China under former Secretary of State Mike Pompeo.
+Chinese-born Yu is a top academic who taught at the United States Naval Academy and a notorious critic of Chinese Communist Party leader Xi Jinping’s regime.
+He served as a key China adviser under former Secretary of State Mike Pompeo.

 In recent years, China has passed legislation imposing reciprocal sanctions against foreigners from the US, EU and other countries for perceived harm to its national interests.
 Washington and others have compiled a long list of Chinese officials banned from visiting or transacting with their financial institutions, ranging from the leader of the semi-autonomous city of Hong Kong to local officials accused of human rights abuses. male.